 The difficulty lies in finding dairy produced properly, and just buying organic doesn’t guarantee good dairy these days.
 It’s better than conventionally made dairy but there are many loopholes in the organic standards that may make it less than ideal.
 Two examples are: cows can be fed grain during finishing and can still be called grass fed, thereby decreasing the beneficial omega 3s and CLAs, and there is no minimum time cows must be outdoors, so they may still spend much of their days cooped up inside with little access to pasture.

 Buying from a local farmer can be a great option but again the same standards of organic apply, so you need to know the farmer’s practices.
-There is, however, a great new option for getting high quality dairy products produced the way nature intended.

 Jody Jung RN,CHC